Tandemz/tandemz.io/src/pages/index.md

   bg: white
   type: faqblock
   faqitems:
-  - question: How are participants recruited?
+  - question: How are participants and testers recruited?
     answer: We mainly recruit participants through social media ads - this allows us to be very precise in our targeting and to recruit worldwide!
   - question: How long does it take to recruit participants?